 \mbox

 Similarly to the case of inclusive reactions, hard exclusive reactions that can be studied at hadronic facilities provide a complementary access to the partonic contents of hadrons.
-For example, in Ref.~\cite{Berger:2001zn} the collinear factorization theorem was formulated for the exclusive Drell-Yan production in $\pi N$ collisions $\pi N \to \ell^+ \ell^- N$ for large invariant mass of the lepton pair $\ell^+ \ell^-$ and small invariant momentum transfer to the nucleon.
+For example, in Ref.~\cite{Berger:2001zn} the collinear factorization theorem was formulated for the exclusive Drell--Yan production in $\pi N$ collisions $\pi N \to \ell^+ \ell^- N$ for large invariant mass of the lepton pair $\ell^+ \ell^-$ and small invariant momentum transfer to the nucleon.
 This reaction can be seen as a cross-channel counterpart of the usual near-forward hard exclusive pion electroproduction reaction and allows to study polarized nucleon GPDs $\tilde{H}$ and $\tilde{E}$.

 Following the same pattern, within specific kinematics the cross-channel counterparts of the backward DVCS process (\ref{bkw_DVCS}) and of hard exclusive backward meson leptoproduction reactions (\ref{hard_meson_production}) can be challenged for collinear factorized description in terms of nucleon-to-photon and nucleon-to-meson TDAs.
-In Refs. \cite{Pire:2004ie,Pire:2005ax,Lansberg:2007se} the corresponding collinear factorization theorems were formulated for nucleon-antinucleon annihilation into a lepton pair in association with a photon or a light meson $N \bar{N} \to \ell^+ \ell^- \gamma$, $N \bar{N} \to \ell^+ \ell^- \cal{M}$.
-This class of reactions can be studied at the future \={P}ANDA facility at GSI-FAIR.
-A special interest represents the situation when the lepton pair is produced at a resonance energy of a heavy quarkonium {\it e.g.} $N \bar{N} \to J/\psi \cal{M}$ \cite{Pire:2013jva}.
+In Refs.~\cite{Pire:2004ie,Pire:2005ax,Lansberg:2007se} the corresponding collinear factorization theorems were formulated for nucleon--antinucleon annihilation into a lepton pair in association with a photon or a light meson $N \bar{N} \to \ell^+ \ell^- \gamma$, $N \bar{N} \to \ell^+ \ell^- \mathcal{M}$.
+This class of reactions can be studied at the future \=PANDA facility at GSI-FAIR.
+A special interest represents the situation when the lepton pair is produced at a resonance energy of a heavy quarkonium \textit{e.g.} $N \bar{N} \to J/\psi \mathcal{M}$~\cite{Pire:2013jva}.

-Finally, one may try a collinear factorized description in terms of meson-to-nucleon TDAs of a different cross-channel counterpart of the reaction (\ref{hard_meson_production}): ${\cal M} N \to \ell^+ \ell^- N$.
+Finally, one may try a collinear factorized description in terms of meson-to-nucleon TDAs of a different cross-channel counterpart of the reaction (\ref{hard_meson_production}): ${\mathcal{M}} N \to \ell^+ \ell^- N$.
 In Ref.~\cite{Pire:2016gut} the factorized description in terms of pion-to-nucleon TDAs was presented for the backward $\pi N \to J/\psi N$ reaction that can be studied experimentally with the intense pion beam available at the J-PARC facility.

-\subsubsection{Nucleon-antinucleon annihilation into a lepton pair and a pion: $u$-channel and $t$-channel factorization regimes}
+\subsubsection{Nucleon--antinucleon annihilation into a lepton pair and a pion: $u$-channel and $t$-channel factorization regimes}

 \mbox